The Ultimate Bingo Glossary: 2026 Edition

 - Kelly’s Eye (1): The very first number.

-- Clickety-Click (66): A classic rhyming call.
+- Clickety-Click (66): A classic rhyming call synonymous with 90-ball play.

-- Dancing Queen (17): A nod to the ABBA hit.
+- Dancing Queen (17): A popular reference to the ABBA hit song.